Details Panel Customization in Unreal Engine

 ];

-Continuing from the previous discussion of dynamically creating the corresponding value controls based on FProperty, the IDetailChildrenBuilder contains a function AddExternalStructureProperty, allowing you to add a property of an external structure to the current Details.
+Returning to the earlier discussion about creating value controls based on FProperty, the IDetailChildrenBuilder interface provides a function AddExternalStructureProperty, which allows adding a certain property of an external structure to the current Details.

 1